-MAF Pilots flew more than 1,100 Bibles and 1,400 children’s Bibles to the remote Papuan villages of Holuwon, Oakbisik and DeKai.
+MAF pilots flew more than 1,100 Bibles and 1,400 children’s Bibles to the remote Papuan villages of Holuwun, Oakbisik and DeKai.
 Following in the footsteps of Christian martyrs – World Team missionaries, Phil Masters and Stan Dale - MAF continues to bring Good News to the Yali in their own language.
 MAF Papua's Linda Ringenberg reports…

 'There were not enough Bibles for this southern Yali community, so last year, their church ordered more to be printed in Jakarta and shipped them to MAF’s hangar in Papua, Indonesia.

 MAF delivered the Bibles to the villages of Dekai, Oakbisik and Holuwun.
 In Dekai, the Bibles were distributed to church evangelists and pastors.
 In Oakbisik, people from neighbouring villages walked for a whole day just to receive a Bible.

 The rest went to Holuwun where the ladies were waiting, excitedly swaying back and forth, chanting in their Yali tongue.
 They were waiting for the MAF plane to land, which would bring them Bibles in their own language.